 The anatomy of the testicle includes:

-- testicle – small, oval-shaped sex gland that produces sex hormones and sperm.
-Another term for testicle is testis
+- testicle (or testis) - small, oval-shaped sex gland that produces sex hormones and sperm

 - epididymis - a series of small tubes attached to the back of the testicle that collect and store sperm.
 The epididymis connects to a larger tube called the vas deferens

-- scrotum – the skin sack that houses the testicles.
-Sperm production needs a temperature around 4°C lower than the body, which is why the testicles are located outside the body in the scrotum.
+- scrotum - the skin sac that houses the testicles.
+Sperm production needs a temperature around 2C lower than the body, which is why the testicles are located outside the body in the scrotum.

 What to expect when performing testicular self-examination